DecaTec/Portable-WebDAV-Library/README.md

 * Level of abstraction: There is a low level of abstraction (class **WebDavClient**) which supports all WebDAV operations directly.
 This is recommended for users who are familiar with the RFC 4918 specification.
 A higher level of abstraction is also provided (class **WebDavSession**) that hides most of the WebDAV specific operations and provides an easy access to WebDAV Servers
 * Fast and fluid: All operations which might last longer are implemented as asynchronous methods
 * WebDAV object model: Object model that represents all WebDAV artifacts used in WebDAV communication (as XML request/response content).
 No need to build own request XML content strings or parsing the contents of a response of a WebDAV server
-So far the project is tested against IIS and ownCloud (sabre/dav).
+So far the project is tested against IIS and ownCloud (sabre/dav) (note that WebDAV locking is only working with ownCloud 8 or earlier releases as with ownCloud 9 WebDAV locking is not supported anymore).

 # Two versions of the Portable WebDAV Library
 Since v0.3.0.0, the Portable WebDAV Library is split into two parts: